 What does a mummy makeover typically entail?

-Similarly, abdominal contour may also often require correction following childbirth.
+Similarly, the abdominal contour may also often require correction following childbirth.
 An increase in abdominal girth during pregnancy often leads to a residual excess of abdominal tissues after childbirth.
 This is often combined with a component of abdominal muscle separation.
-Abdominal separation will often persist despite a regular abdominal exercise regime.
+The abdominal separation will often persist despite a regular abdominal exercise regime.
 This is why an abdominal bulge will often persist despite getting rid of pregnancy weight.
-A tummy tuck (abdominoplasty) procedure will not only remove any residual excess skin and fat from the abdominal region, but will also correct the underlying muscle separation.
+A tummy tuck (abdominoplasty) procedure will not only remove any residual excess skin and fat from the abdominal region but will also correct the underlying muscle separation.

 Each mummy makeover plan arranged through our North Shore and Norwest plastic surgery practice combines surgical correction of the breasts with body contouring, with Dr Reddy’s ultimate goal being to arrive at the precise blend of treatments that will produce optimal results for the individual patient based on her unique needs and aesthetic goals.

 As you will be undergoing both a tummy tuck procedure along with a breast lift and/or breast augmentation procedure as part of your mummy makeover, you will generally stay in hospital for 3-5 days.
 Initially you will be nursed in a flexed posture in bed to maintain the abdomen in a relaxed position.
 You will be able to walk the day after surgery.
 You will generally remain slightly flexed at this point in time and you will resume your normal upright posture over the first one to two weeks.
 A specific post-operative instruction plan together with 24 hour contact details will be given to you at the time of your discharge from hospital to ensure that you are completely at ease during your recovery period at home.